MoeAbdelKader/tabpfn-wrapper/README.md

 This project provides a secure and managed RESTful API wrapper around the PriorLabs `tabpfn-client` library.

+## Disclaimer ⚠️

+**This is an experimental project and is provided "as-is" without warranty of any kind, express or implied.** Features may change, and stability & security are not guaranteed.
+Please use it at your own risk and test thoroughly for your use cases.

 ## Goal

 The primary goal is to allow users to interact with the TabPFN API for training (`fit`) and prediction (`predict`) via a RESTful API, allowing agnostic use of TabPFN via any programming language that can make HTTP requests.
 Users register their TabPFN token once with this service and receive a service-specific API key for subsequent interactions.